robisim74/angular-l10n/README.md

 # Angular 2 Localization
-> Angular 2 Localization is an implementation experiment of translation in the new Angular 2 apps using TypeScript.
+> An injectable class to translate in the new Angular 2 apps using TypeScript.
 > It works both through direct and asynchronous loading of translations.

 # Contents